OlaedoOkpareke/FinalPaperRepository/README.md

 This repository can be found at https://github.com/OlaedoOkpareke/FinalPaperRepository.

 First run the simulation file, this creates an imitation dataset that is similar to the one that will be used for analysis.
-Then rscript file, this cleans the dataset and loads the clean dataset into the Inputs Folder.
+Then run the rscript file, this cleans and modifies the dataset and loads the clean dataset into the Inputs Folder.
 Then run the bib file for references and citations, then run the rmd file.

 The repository is organised as follows: